 If you just racked up $80,000 in debt, and you’ve decided that bankruptcy is your best option, you probably won’t be eligible for a credit card of any sort, not even a secured one.
 The government wants lenders to verify that borrowers can pay their creditors to prevent creditors from taking advantage of people who are unable to repay loans.
 If your income is too low or you have too many bills, you may not be able to get a secured card.
 The only way to resolve this issue is to reduce your overall debt load or to increase your income.

 If you’ve been turned down for a secured credit card, all hope is not lost.
 You still have a few options.
 First, be sure to read the notice you received that explains why you have been turned down for the card, as the lender must disclose the reasons for the rejection.
 You can apply for a different secured card with less stringent requirements, or you can address the issues with your credit history or income requirements.
+If you are having issues with your credit history or credit score, you can try to repair your credit yourself or you can hire a credit repair company to help.
+Here are some good credit repair reviews to help you do your research.
 If you have a problem proving income, keep in mind that a lender can factor in child support, alimony and other types of income that you choose to report.